Kontoor Brands (NYSE:KTB) Issues FY 2021 Earnings Guidance

-Kontoor Brands (NYSE:KTB) updated its FY 2021 earnings guidance on Thursday.
+Kontoor Brands (NYSE:KTB) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $3.900-$4.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.870.
 The company issued revenue guidance of $2.39 billion-$2.42 billion, compared to the consensus revenue estimate of $2.40 billion.

-A number of equities research analysts have recently issued reports on the stock.
-The Goldman Sachs Group assumed coverage on shares of Kontoor Brands in a report on Wednesday, July 14th.
-They set a buy rating and a $69.00 price target on the stock.
-UBS Group boosted their price target on shares of Kontoor Brands from $89.00 to $97.00 and gave the company a buy rating in a report on Tuesday, May 25th.
-Zacks Investment Research raised shares of Kontoor Brands from a hold rating to a buy rating and set a $65.00 price objective on the stock in a research report on Friday.
-Finally, Barclays boosted their price objective on shares of Kontoor Brands from $56.00 to $82.00 and gave the company an overweight rating in a research report on Friday, May 7th.
-Seven investment analysts have rated the stock with a buy rating, Kontoor Brands currently has a consensus rating of Buy and an average price target of $66.71.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, September 20th.
+Shareholders of record on Friday, September 10th will be issued a $0.40 dividend.
+This represents a $1.60 dividend on an annualized basis and a yield of 2.83%.
+The ex-dividend date is Thursday, September 9th.
+Kontoor Brands’s dividend payout ratio is 61.30%.

-In other Kontoor Brands news, EVP Laurel Krueger sold 6,762 shares of the business’s stock in a transaction that occurred on Friday, May 28th.
-The shares were sold at an average price of $63.98, for a total value of $432,632.76.
-Following the completion of the sale, the executive vice president now directly owns 29,058 shares of the company’s stock, valued at $1,859,130.84.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Insiders own 1.90% of the company’s stock.
+In related news, EVP Laurel Krueger sold 6,762 shares of the company’s stock in a transaction on Friday, May 28th.
+The stock was sold at an average price of $63.98, for a total transaction of $432,632.76.
+Following the completion of the sale, the executive vice president now directly owns 29,058 shares in the company, valued at approximately $1,859,130.84.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+1.90% of the stock is owned by corporate insiders.

 Kontoor Brands, Inc engages in the design, manufacture, sourcing, marketing, and distribution of a portfolio of brands.
 It operates through the Wrangler and Lee segment.
 The company was founded on November 18, 2018 and is headquartered in Greensboro, NC.